jpacg/awesome-stars/README.md

 - [adamyaxley/Obfuscate](https://github.com/adamyaxley/Obfuscate) - Guaranteed compile-time string literal obfuscation header-only library for C++14
 - [LANDrop/LANDrop](https://github.com/LANDrop/LANDrop) - Drop any files to any devices on your LAN.
 - [AppleBluetooth/IntelBluetoothFamily](https://github.com/AppleBluetooth/IntelBluetoothFamily) - Kexts enabling native support for Intel Bluetooth chipsets in macOS.
-- [canyie/Riru-MomoHider](https://github.com/canyie/Riru-MomoHider) - A Riru module tries to make Magisk more hidden.
+- [canyie/Riru-MomoHider](https://github.com/canyie/Riru-MomoHider) - A Riru module trying to make Magisk more hidden.
 - [avast/retdec](https://github.com/avast/retdec) - RetDec is a retargetable machine-code decompiler based on LLVM.
 - [CodingGay/BlackDex](https://github.com/CodingGay/BlackDex) - BlackDex is an Android unpack(dexdump) tool, it supports Android 5.0~12 and need not rely to any environment.
 BlackDex can run on any Android mobile phone or emulator, you can unpack APK File in sever
 - [smallsun107/xhsShield](https://github.com/smallsun107/xhsShield) -